 THIS IS NOT BUSY WORK.
 Power Tweets help you get noticed and can even help you land a job, as past students in this class have discovered.
 But for that to happen, you must tweet with purpose.

 Each week, you must commit at least one act of journalism on Twitter for this class.
 Defined broadly, an act of journalism shows your curiosity by documenting something interesting, newsworthy, or artistic through original text, images, sound, or video.
 Your Power Tweet should be of interest to the general public and/or SMU community — not just to you or your friends.
 Perhaps you stumbled upon the evacuation of a major campus building or virtual reality demonstration or Quidditch match.
 Maybe you attended a sporting event or stumbled upon some singers in a bookstore.
 Or maybe you noticed some other sort of noteworthy slice of life on campus or in the big city, something that somehow provides a sense of place.

 ACTS OF ENGAGEMENT

 All posts to links must have a savvy introduction IN YOUR OWN WORDS that provides context by describing the link and enticing the reader to click, while refraining from overselling.
 Don’t just post a URL by itself.
-When posting a link, copy the full permalink URL from the address bar.

 How to find interesting links?
 You can choose content from digital journalism blogs like Nieman Journalism Lab, Poynter, Columbia Journalism Review, Mashable, Lost Remote, Tech Crunch; or from individual digital journalists like Brian Stelter, Hannah Wise, Amanda Zamora, Wesley Lowery, Elise Hu, Jennifer Brandel, Monica Guzman, the list goes on …